 Then, the miracles.

 In 2000, I was at church.
 The pastor was up front praying and so were all of us.
-Eyes were closed and many of us were standing.
-I was in my pew, next to my husband.
-Suddenly, I hear God clearly say to me, “I know you’re in pain, and I know you have had others pray for you, but have you ever asked me to heal you?”
+Eyes were closed and many of us were standing, as I was in my pew.
+Suddenly, I heard God clearly say to me, “I know you’re in pain, and I know you have had others pray for you, but have you ever asked me to heal you?”
 Incredulously, I realized I never had asked him for this, though I had believed in the power of prayer since my earliest of years.

 So I prayed.
 Then, the miracle happened, as I heard clicking sounds within me as my spine realigned and felt my body jolt with the transition.
 With everyone’s eyes closed in prayer, no one appeared to have noticed, but I began praising God as tears came down my face.